tewarid/tewarid.github.io/_posts/2013/2013-08-08-macbook-pro-with-retina-display.md

 * The ability to build Android for a target device in 40 minutes
 * The ability to run several virtual machines and not feel it

 I have one gripe - the battery doesn't last as much as an iPad's.
-Apple should be able to deliver better battery life in the next hardware and software refresh, with Intel fourth generation Haswell processors and MacOS Mavericks.
+Apple should be able to deliver better battery life in the next hardware and software refresh, with Intel fourth generation Haswell processors and Mac OS X Mavericks.